ryanrthomas/SlapGame/README.md

 ### Step 2 - HTML - Create page layout and Slap button

-1. Link Bootstrap game.js and game.css to index.html.
+1. Link Bootstrap, game.js and game.css to index.html.
 2. Add an image to the body with a width of 200px this is your "target"
 3. Add a button to the footer with the text "Slap"